cfmak/pokebowl/README.md

 There are several drawbacks which should be improved before going "live":

-1. The mixingMap (key=deposit address, value=mixing info) is held in memory.
+1. The houseMap and disbursements sequence is held in memory.
-    If the server goes down, the mixingMap is lost, and we lose track of the unprocessed money.
+    If the server goes down, all disbursement information is lost, and we lose track of the unprocessed money.
     We should use a database like postgres to hold the mixingMap so that we can preserve the mixing info.

-2. A delay should be introduced to the disbursement so that it becomes very difficult to attack the mixing by matching the disbursement time with the deposit time.

-3. Better error case handling is needed for the actor state machine.
+2. Better error case handling is needed for the actor state machine.
 Perhaps adding re-try and confirmation by looking up the Jobcoin transaction has happened.

-4. In a real world system, multiple containers would run the server application.
+3. In a real world system, multiple containers would run the server application.
 We would need a way to process the mixingMap element by element, exactly one time.
 Here are some proposals:
     1. We can have a lock table in the database.
 The container that is processing a row of mixingMap should acquire a lock first.
         The lock would be released after the disbursement.
 As a result, only one container (or thread) can lock on and process a mixing row at a time.
     2. We can use kafka to manage the disbursement.
 The REST server can be a producer of the disbursement signal, and have other containers registered as consumer of the Disburse signal.
 Only the disbursement consumer will perform the transaction to disburse.
         Kafka should support [exactly-once](https://www.baeldung.com/kafka-exactly-once) semantics very well.

+4. We measure the information entropy of the house address (house entropy) to decide how well mixed the house address is.
+    When house entropy is high, it becomes very difficult to attribute which disbursement originates from which deposit.
+    When the entropy of the house address is lower than a threshold, we will stop disbursing until more deposits enter the house pool which should increase the entropy.
+    However, it is susceptible to an "attack" when someone deposits a dominating amount to the house pool that actually decreases the house entropy.
+    If the deposit is dominant enough to decrease the house entropy below the disbursement threshold, it could block our application from disbursing for a very long time (or forever).
+    As a future improvement, we could calculate the entropy gain/loss for each deposit to decide whether we allow such deposit be made to our system.